supervisely-ecosystem/ui-widgets-demos/controls/006_train_val_splits/README.md

 ### collections_splits

- Allows to split data into train and validation sets.
+ Allows to split data into train and validation sets based on the provided collections.

 **type:** `bool`